gieseking-lab/indo-analysis/README.md

   1. A MOPAC INDO/CI output file for the equilibrium geometry.
   2. A file containing the normal modes (by default, nmodes.inp).
 See displace.py for file format.
   3. MOPAC INDO/CI output files for geometries displaced in the positive and negative direction for all relevant vibrational modes.

 | Option | Usage | Default |
 | --- | --- | --- |
   -e, --energy       | Energy at which Raman intensities are computed (eV)     | 0.0 -g, --gamma        | Lifetime (broadening) of excited states (eV)            | 0.1088 eV ( = 0.004 au)
+  -d, --displacement | RMS displacement of geometries along vibrational modes (A).
+Positive values are in the positive direction of the mode coordinate, and negative values are in the negative direction of the mode coordinate.  | 0.01
-  -d, --displacement | Displacement of geometries along vibrational modes (A)  | 0.01 -c, --coord        | Coordinate along which to compute Raman intensities     | isotropic (alternatives are x, y, z) -n, --nstates      | Number of states to include in SOS expression           | All states -f, --freqmin      | Minimum vibrational frequency of modes to use (cm-1)    | 350 -v, --freqmax      | Maximum vibrational frequency of modes to use (cm-1)    | 2500
+  -c, --coord        | Coordinate along which to compute Raman intensities     | isotropic (alternatives are x, y, z) -n, --nstates      | Number of states to include in SOS expression           | All states -f, --freqmin      | Minimum vibrational frequency of modes to compute (cm-1).
+This frequency is also used as the minimum frequency of the computed Raman spectrum.    | 350
+  -v, --freqmax      | Maximum vibrational frequency of modes to compute (cm-1).
+This frequency is also used as the maximum frequency of the computed Raman spectrum.    | 2500
+  -s, --freqstep     | Step size for the Lorenztian-broadened Raman spectrum (cm-1) | 1
+  -b, --broadening   | Line width (broadening) for Lorentzian-broadened Raman spectrum (cm-1) | 20

 To compute the Raman intensities averaged over a series of numbers of excited states instead of one number, use the following options.
 If one is used, all must be used.